Model Activist Saffiyah Khan On Being A Feminist In 2018

 Saffiyah Khan is an activist and artist, as well as a model.
-Last year, a picture of Saffiyah went viral when she stood up for a stranger at a protest in Birmingham, UK.
+Last year, Saffiyah shot to fame when a picture of her went viral when she stood up for a stranger at a protest in Birmingham, UK.
 Since then, she has used her platform to speak out for equality, as well as explore politics through photography and art.
-For Women’s History Month, we asked for her thoughts about why women need to make their voices heard now more than ever before.
+She has been featured on the Dazed 100, and modelled at London Fashion Week.
+We asked Saffiyah for her thoughts about why women need to make their voices heard now more than ever before.

 What does Women’s History Month and International Women’s Day mean to you?